-By the end of this article, we will explain:
+By the end of this article, you’ll know:

-the difference between asset tracking and inventory management
+- The difference between asset tracking and inventory management

-common asset tracking tools
+- Common asset tracking tools

-how to develop and implement a simple asset tracking strategy
+- How to develop and implement a simple asset tracking strategy

 What is asset tracking?